Iris Wexler, artist, paints scenes from the Bible

 34, 29

-Sinai, with the two tablets of the testimony in his h
+Sinai, with the two tablets of the testimony in his hand as he came

 down from the mountain, Moses did not know that the skin of his face